ranghetti/sen2r_presentation/PITCHME.md

     <li>Clip on the Lomellina extent and mask the non arable land;</li>
     <li>Mask the cloud-covered surface (with a buffer over clouds);</li>
     <li>Compute NDRE index.</li></ul>
-- Load image on a Geoserver;
+- Load images on a Geoserver;
 - Expose them with a geoportal (Get-IT).
 @olend